coxy57/BloxflipRainJoiner/README.md

+#### It's saying that SYSTEM IS BUSY, how do I fix this?

+Capsolver's system is probably overloaded currently.
+You need to wait a bit until it's fixed.
+For an ETA, you should join their discord.

 #### What captcha services does this support?

 Currently it only supports: Capsolver, but we will support more soon.
 You will need to deposit balance in anyone of these websites to be able to solve captchas.